 30-Day Get Acquainted Period

-You have a thirty (30) day trial period to get acquainted with your new pet and make sure that he/she is a proper "fit" for you and your family.
+Adopters have a thirty (30) day trial period to get acquainted with their new pet and make sure that he/she is a proper "fit" for the family.
 We want this to be a happy situation for both you and your new pet, so if you encounter issues regarding behavior, please see our Cat Adoption Support Resources or Dog Adoption Support Resources or submit a Request for Pet Help to see if we can provide you with support or other assistance in resolving the issue.

 If you have exhausted all options and decide to return your pet to the shelter, you will need to do so by making an appointment for an Adoption Return within that thirty (30) day period, by calling (925) 608-8400.

 Return Policy/Exchange Information